jstrzempko/IDCE30274_Final-Project_PyQGIS/README.md

 QgsProject.instance().removeMapLayer(layer1)
 ```

 Copy and paste path1 to create path2 directly below it.
 Comment out path1.
 In path2, add `&crs=EPSG:3857` to the end.
 EPSG 3587 is a Spherical Mercator projection coordinate system used by web services such as Google and OpenStreetMap.
+Run the script again, making sure to change the path name from path1 to path2 in the second line.

 ```
 path2 = "file:///C:/Users/jas36/Documents/Clark/Year 5/Comp_Prog/Class_Materials/Final/USA_2020_Nov21.csv?type=csv&xField=LONGITUDE&yField=LATITUDE&crs=EPSG:3857"